While we love taking people fishing, we don't do it for free...

 - YNP access fees (if required); note that your short-duration personal vehicle pass does not apply when you ride with us.
 Annual passes do apply.

-- wading gear (seldom needed on June through early September float trips)
+- wading gear (seldom needed on June through early September float trips if you have shoes you can get wet)

 - personal attire suitable for the weather, such as raingear